amitojsingh366/easy-rpc/README.md

 # Easy RPC

-This is a simple command line program that allows you to set a custom [Discord Rich Presence](https://discord.com/rich-presence).
+This is a simple and easy to use app that allows you to set a custom [Discord Rich Presence](https://discord.com/rich-presence).
 I made this cause I had nothing else to do.
 So yeah.

 ## How To Run